 - Platinum discount to palladium at deepest since April 2001

-(Updates prices) LONDON, Dec 12 (Reuters) - Gold prices fell back to a near five-month low on Tuesday ahead of a widely expected U.S. interest rate increase this week and as investors eyed clues for further hikes going forward.
+Gold prices retreated to a near five-month low on Tuesday as investors braced for a widely expected U.S. interest rate increase this week and looked for clues about further hikes from the Federal Reserve.